21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 {{% image "/img/ronin-17.jpg" /%}}

-Here are links to access the explorer and the Dojo Maintenance Tool (DMT) through a Tor browser.
+Here eou can find links to access the explorer and the Dojo Maintenance Tool (DMT) through a Tor browser.

 A link to access the Mempool explorer is also available from the "Manage" menu in the corresponding section of the Dashboard.
 There you can also install or uninstall Mempool.

 ### Dojo Maintenance Tool (DMT)

-DMT is a simplified node monitoring dashboard with basic features for tracking your XPUBs, addresses and transactions - similar to the "Maintenance" menu in Ronin UI.
+DMT is a simplified node monitoring dashboard with basic features for tracking your XPUBs, addresses and transactions – similar to the "Maintenance" menu in Ronin UI.
 In the face of poor Tor connection quality, it can be a useful tool.
-If you added your PayNym in the docker-node.conf.tpl file when installing Samourai Dojo, a QR code will be available to you.
+If you added your PayNym in the `docker-node.conf.tpl` file when installing Samourai Dojo, a QR code will be available to you.
 Simply select "Authenticate using PayNym" from the "Tools" menu in Samourai Wallet and scan it to access DMT.

 {{% hint info %}}
-If you didn't enable PayNym authentication (Auth47) during installation, then just add the BIP47 payment code after *NODE_PAYMENT_CODE=* to the file:
+If you didn't enable PayNym authentication (Auth47) during installation, add the BIP47 payment code after *NODE_PAYMENT_CODE=* to the file:

 ```bash
 nano ~/dojo/docker/my-dojo/conf/docker-node.conf
 ```

-After that, restart Dojo from the "Manage" menu in the appropriate section of the Ronin UI using the "Restart" button.
+After that, restart Dojo from the "Manage" menu in the corresponding section of the Ronin UI using the "Restart" button.

 {{% /hint %}}